Chatanga/DuneImmorality/tts_build/README.md

 ## Build & Deploy

-In any case, you must first populate the `build.properties` files with the input index (XXX) and output index (YYY) of the two TTS saves you want to use to build the mod.
+You must first populate the `build.properties` files with the input index (XXX) and output index (YYY) of the two TTS saves you want to use to build the mod.
 Depending on the context, one must exist while the other will be created/overwritten.
 The two indexes may actually be the same, but this is not necessarily a good idea.